Pratham955/-8-Week-SQL-Challenge/README.md

 - A readme file explaining the problem statement and datasets used
 - Solutions file which contains SQL queries answering the respective challenge questions
+- Data Cleaning file for making data error-free and ready for analysis